Code Lyoko: Origins

 Networks were hesitant to Garage Kids due to its serial nature, as they feared it would alienate potential viewers who missed the first episodes and they wanted to rerun the series without worrying about episode order.
 This lead the writing team to shift to a more episodic format.
 Romain ultimately chose to leave the series after this change in 2003 to work on the French-Japanese anime series Ōban Star-Racers.
 Tania Palumbo remained on the series through its conclusion as creative director.
 She designed and named the main characters, with Jeremy being named after one of her and Romain's classmates at Gobelins.
 The series' human character designs were primarily influenced by Japanese animator Kōji Morimoto's style.

 After the series was sold to France 3 and Canal J, producers felt "Garage Kids" was too unclear for a title and requested it be renamed.
-Palumbo and production manager Anne de Galard ultimately settled on "Code Lyoko", with Lyoko originating from the Japanese word "ryoko" meaning "travel" to further emphasis the dive into the virtual world.
+Palumbo and production manager Anne de Galard ultimately settled on "Code Lyoko", with Lyoko originating from the Japanese word "旅行" (Ryokō) meaning "travel" to further emphasis the dive into the virtual world.
 The virtual world was subsequently renamed "Lyoko" as well.